festus0123/Capstone-Project-1-Amazon-Product-Review-Analysis/README.md

 TotalFields: 16 columns

 Data Processing

-Data processing involves cleaning and preparing the data for analysis.
+This involves cleaning and preparing the data for analysis.
 This section includes various data preprocessing steps.

 Exploratory Data Analysis (EDA)

-EDA is the heart of this project, where we explore and analyze the data to gain insights.
+This where we explore and analyze the data to gain insights.

 Product Anaysis

 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?
 3. What is the total number of reviews per category?